Nominal Type Theory by Nullary Internal Parametricity: Parametric Nominal Type Theory (PNTT)

-Since we will use the theory on non-trivial examples in the next sections, we prefer to explain the other primitives of \cref{fig:nullary-ptt-rules} from a user perspective: we derive programs in the empty context corresponding to the primitives of \cref{fig:nullary-ptt-rules} and express types as elements of the universe type $\cU$, whose rules are not listed but standard.
+Since we will use the theory on non-trivial examples in the next sections, we prefer to explain the other primitives of \cref{fig:nullary-ptt-rules} from a user perspective: we derive programs corresponding to these primitives in the empty context and express types as elements of the universe type $\cU$, whose rules are not listed but standard.
 Furthermore we explain what the equations of \cref{fig:nullary-ptt-rules} entail for these closed programs.
-The closed programs derived from the CH nullary primitives have a binary counterpart in \cite{DBLP:journals/pacmpl/MuylderND24}, an implementation of the CH binary PTT.
+The closed programs derived from the CH nullary primitives have a binary counterpart in~\cite{DBLP:journals/pacmpl/MuylderND24}, an implementation of the CH binary PTT.
 The nullary and binary variants operate in a similar way.
 The pseudo-code we write uses syntax similar to Agda.
-We ignore writing universe levels and $\multimap$ is parsed like $\to$, e.g., it is right associative.
+We omit universe levels, and $\multimap$ is parsed like $\to$, e.g., it is right associative.
 We use $;$ to group several declarations in one line.

 Lastly we indicate that the SAP holds at equality types $(a'_0\,a'_1 : \aint \multimap A) \to ((x:\aint)\multimap a_0'x \equiv_A a_1'x) \simeq a'_0 \equiv a'_1$.
-Proofs of this fact in the binary case can be found in \cite{DBLP:journals/lmcs/CavalloH21, DBLP:journals/pacmpl/MuylderND24}.
+Proofs of this fact in the binary case can be found in~\cite{DBLP:journals/lmcs/CavalloH21, DBLP:journals/pacmpl/MuylderND24}.
 The nullary proof is obtained by erasing all mentions of (bridge) endpoints.

 \subparagraph*{The extent primitive} The rule for the extent primitive ($\textsc{ext}$) together with the rules of $\multimap$ and $\cU$ provide a term $\sfext$ in the empty context with the following type.